 “Stakeholders paying in have the comfort that they get to evaluate every seven years whether it’s working,” she said.

-Still, some are skeptical of any program overseen by the government.
+Still, many are skeptical of any program overseen by the government.
 Checkoffs overseen by the USDA are not allowed to disparage other products; some wonder whether it makes sense to promote organic foods without claiming that they are healthier or safer than their less-pricey conventional alternatives.

 “You can be more flexible with your messaging and even more efficient with the dollars if you’re not tied to the government,” said Harriet Behar, senior organic specialist with the Midwest Organic and Sustainable Education Service (MOSES).